Guide to the Nancy Lee Smith scrapbook, 1950-1956

 Smith was active in student government and was elected to serve as vice president of the Duke University Women's Student Government Association and was also tapped by Phi Kappa Delta, an honorary leadership society.
 As an exemplary representative of Duke students, she was selected to serve as a Commencement marshal for the spring 1953 ceremonies.

-[Identification of item], Nancy Lee Smith scrapbook, University Archives, Duke University.
+[Identification of item], Nancy Lee Smith scrapbook, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 Processed by Emily Glenn, December 2002